Mhsalameh/advanced-js-reading-notes/01-prep-and-tdd.md

 # JS Async/Await

-We already know the JS and a single threaded language, and we already know what the means refer to [Even loop](#event-loop), but there are some built in functionalities that we can use in our program to make it asynchronous. one of them is **Async/Await**.<br/>
+We already know the JS and a single threaded language, and we already know what the means refer to [Event loop](#event-loop), but there are some built in functionalities that we can use in our program to make it asynchronous. one of them is **Async/Await**.<br/>
 Async/Await is the extension of promises.<br/>

 ## Async: